ortus-docs/cbsecurity-docs/jwt/jwt-services.md

         // The issuer authority for the tokens, placed in the `iss` claim issuer                          : "",
         // The jwt secret encoding key, defaults to getSystemEnv( "JWT_SECRET", "" )
-        secretKey               : getSystemSetting( "JWT_SECRET", "" ),
+        // This key is only effective within the `config/Coldbox.cfc`.
+Specifying within a module does nothing. secretKey               : getSystemSetting( "JWT_SECRET", "" ),
         // by default it uses the authorization bearer header, but you can also pass a custom one as well. customAuthHeader        : "x-auth-token",